Maragheh: Geography

+Climate

 Maragha observatory

 On a hill west of the town are the remains of the famous Maragheh observatory called Rasad Khaneh, constructed under the direction the Ilkhanid king, Hülagü Khan for Nasir al-Din al-Tusi.
 The building, which no doubt served as a citadel as well, enclosed a space of 340 by 135 meters, and the foundations of the walls were 1.3 to 2 meters in thickness.
 The observatory was constructed in the thirteenth century and was said to house a staff of at least ten astronomers and a librarian who was in charge of the library which allegedly contained over 40,000 books.
 This observatory was one of the most prestigious during the medieval times in the Islamic Empire during the golden age of Islamic science.
 The famous astronomer Ibn al-Shatir of Damascus built on the work of Maragha astronomers 100 years later.

 In 1256 Nasir al-Din al-Tusi came to work at the Maragheh observatory after being attacked by a group of Mongols who came from the east.
 These Mongols ambushed Iran, crushing everything in their path.
 Nasir al-Din al-Tusi was located at the Alamut, a castle in the South Caspian province of Qazin, when the Mongols invaded.
 Hulagu Khan was the leader of the Mongols and grandson of Genghis Khan.
 He was a fearless leader and warrior who was determined to conquer not only the Alamut, but many other countries across the globe as well.
 In order to spare his life, Nasir al-Din al-Tusi told Hulagu that he could predict the future if only he had better equipment.
 Being interested in science, Hulagu believed him and appointed Nasir al-Din al-Tusi as the scientific advisor of the Mongols.
 Hulagu allowed Nasir al-Din al-Tusi to build an observatory, and Nasir al-Din al-Tusi chose Maragha, Iran.
 In 1259, the Maragheh observatory began construction, which took a total of three years to complete.
 Hulagu also put Nasir al-Din al-Tusi in charge of waqfs which were religious endowments.
 As director of the observatory, Nasir al-Din al-Tusi and his team were able to make fascinating discoveries in astronomy, physics, and mathematics.